DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_check-what-assurance-you-need-for-your-service.md

-Use this tool to answer questions to help you understand the different ways you can check your work in DfE.
+Use this tool to answer questions to understand the different ways you can check your work in DfE.

-It will provide an outcome which will include guidance and best practices in DfE and how to meet the Service Standard.
+It will provide an outcome which will include best practices to deliver projects, products and services.
+It will also provide guidance to meet the Service Standard.

 You can use this tool to: